aldumas/kb/zettelkasten/java-floating-point-literals.md

 Exponential form literals use `E` or `e` to denote the decimal exponent, e.g. `2.99792458e8` is 2.99792458 x 10^8.

 ## Hexadecimal floating point literals
 Floating point literals can also be written in hexadecimal using exponential form, though the exponent is still in base-10, e.g. 2^-3 can be written as `0x1.0p-3`.
 Note that instead of `E` or `e` before the exponent, we use `P` or `p` since `E`  and `e` is a hexadecimal digit.
+Also note that the base of the exponent is 2.

+**Therefore, hexadecimal floating point literals are a mixture of base-16, base-2, and base-10.**

 ---
 # References